-- (a) be in a form (if any) approved by the Infrastructure CEO; and - (b) be accompanied by the fee (if any) prescribed by the infrastructure project designation rules. - (5) A fee prescribed as mentioned in paragraph (4)(b) is payable to the Infrastructure CEO, on behalf of the Commonwealth.
+- (b) funded by a grant from an Australian government agency. - (4) The application must: - (a) be in a form (if any) approved by the \Infrastructure CEO; and - (b) be accompanied by the fee (if any) prescribed by the \infrastructure project designation rules. - (5) A fee prescribed as mentioned in paragraph (4)(b) is payable to the \Infrastructure CEO, on behalf of the Commonwealth.